-Wow!
-What a crazy 2 weeks.
-My son got married and I bought and moved into a new beach house.
-Sorry for taking 2 weeks off of writing but I need to catch up with life.
-Get ready for lots of post on the wedding.
+What To Wear – Mother Of The Groom.
+My son was married at the end of September on a beautiful evening wedding.
+Get ready for lots of posts about the wedding.
 Today’s post is about what to wear when you are the Mother of the Groom.

-I got the exciting news that my son is getting married, then panic sets in when I realize I have to find a dress.
-Dress shopping is not my favorite, I always had the hardest time finding dresses, petite and curvy (not plus size).
-My shape is called “pear shape”, narrow shoulders and wide hips.
-This makes it an especially hard problem finding dresses.
+First getting the exciting news that my son is getting married, then panic sets in when I realize I have to find a dress.
+Dress shopping is not my favorite, I always have the hardest time finding dresses, petite and curvy (not plus size).
+My shape is “pear shaped”, narrow shoulders and wide hips.
+This makes it an especially hard problem in finding dresses.
 Lucky for me, and many others, designers are working with fabrics that stretch and styles are more flattering to many body shapes.

 The Dress Shopping Drama

 I have to admit, I have seen some UGLY Mother of the Bride/Mother of the Groom dresses.
-They are frumpy, baggy, washed out colors.
+They are frumpy, baggy, washed-out colors.
 I did not even know where to begin.
-So I turned to my trusted tennis girlfriends who have already been thru this and all looked incredible.
+So I turned to my trusted tennis girlfriends who have already been through this and all looked incredible.
 What do I do and where do I go?
 Their advice, go to Saks Fifth Avenue in Birmingham.

 My daughter returned to the dressing room, gave me a reassuring hug, and said: “You can do this“.
 The saleswoman quickly returned carrying 6 dresses.
 She explained that I needed to try them on because many did not have “hanger appeal”.
 She told me about each designer and described the material and why it would work on my body type.
 None of the dresses were what I thought a Mother of the Groom should wear.
 I had this preconceived notion that I should wear a cream or gray dress.
 The saleswoman said it would not look good with my skin color.
 To “humor me” she pulled a dress in a steel gray color for me to try on.
 It looked AWFUL, now with that out of the way, the real work can begin.